-There are no ‘magic wands’ or ‘silver bullets’ which will instantly remove the discomfort.
-It takes mindfulness, practice, an open mind and effort to work your way through the challenge.
+There are no ‘magic wands’ or ‘silver bullets’ which will instantly remove the fear of public speaking.
+It takes mindfulness, practice and effort to work your way through the challenge.

-Tip 1 – Mark Twain was right
+Tip 1 – Refocus

 It’s a global and densely populated club; you are not alone.

 Penned in the 1930s, the Serenity Prayer offers some helpful wisdom.
 “God, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.”

 The fear of public speaking is something you can change.
 It does, however, take a litte courage.